 - Hope Spot:

 - Things look like they could turn around at the gambling ship when Alwa starts winning at the cards.
-But then he gets busted.
+But then he gets busted, and he, Lulu, and Schigolch are forced to flee to London.

 - The Ripper is so enchanted by Lulu that he drops his knife.
 But as she nuzzles up against him in her little trick pad, he sees another knife on the table.
 So he kills her.

-- Ominous Fog: Lulu meets Jack the Ripper on a foggy London evening.
+- Ominous Fog: The film concludes with Lulu meeting Jack the Ripper on a foggy Christmas Eve in London.

 - Really Gets Around: Lulu likes to sleep around, and she doesn't feel bad about it.